Microsoft Outlook Multi-Factor Authentication

 - Q: How do I configure MFA for my O365 email, Mercy Connect & Blackboard?

 A: In order to access your University accounts once MFA is turned on for your account, you will need your mobile phone handy.
-You can enable MFA on your mobile phone using SMS text messaging or by using the Microsoft Authenticator App.
-Please use the links below to set up MFA:
+You can enable MFA by using the Microsoft Authenticator App.
+Please use the link below to set up MFA:

 (Microsoft Authenticator App) - Click here

 - Q: When will I need to use MFA?

 A: MFA will be required every time you access University systems including O365 email, Mercy Connect & Blackboard.

 - Q: Will I need to use MFA each time I login to access O365 email, Mercy Connect & Blackboard via a web browser?

 A: Yes, to protect you and University data, MFA will be required every time you access your O365 email, Mercy Connect or Blackboard.

 - Q: Will I need to use MFA each time I use my O365 email on my mobile phone’s email application?

-A: MFA be required when you initially configure your O365 email on your mobile phone.
+A: MFA will be required when you initially configure your O365.
 Once the code has been entered once during the initial configuration, it will no longer be required to access your email on your mobile phone except when you update your password.